tomwyr/remote-rift-mobile/README.md

 - [Remote Rift Website](https://github.com/tomwyr/remote-rift-website) - A landing page showcasing the application and guiding users on getting started.
 - [Remote Rift Connector](https://github.com/tomwyr/remote-rift-connector) - A local service that connects to and communicates with the League Client API.
 - [Remote Rift Desktop](https://github.com/tomwyr/remote-rift-desktop) - A desktop application that launches and manages the local connector service.
-- [Remote Rift Foundation](https://github.com/tomwyr/remote-rift-foundation) - A shared library containing common UI, utilities, and core logic used across Remote Rift projects.
+- [Remote Rift Foundation](https://github.com/tomwyr/remote-rift-foundation) - A set of shared packages containing common UI, utilities, and core logic used across Remote Rift projects.